mochoabuilds/ConversationalCommerce/README.md

 ## WHAT

-* iOS App for Conversational Commerce
-* Conveniently message the chamber of commerce and its participating neighborhood businesses questions such as... **"Please recommend me a birthday gift for a 5 yro who likes animals and sweet flavors for about $20"**... and recieve useful answers back
+* iOS App for Conversational Commerce -- **Conveniently message the Local Chamber of Commerce and its partnered businesses questions such as...
+"Please recommend me a birthday gift for a 5 yro who likes animals and sweet flavors for about $20"... and recieve recommendations back from partnered businesses.**

 ## WHY

 * Trade has relied on conversation for millennia.
-This iOS app makes the effort to know local businesses easier.
-The app is also a testbed for a neighborhood to get a peek at a market design that doesn't yet exist in their neighborhood.
-Hopefully this approach provides a more integrated view of how humans might interact in the future (to design a more sustainable future as we live on a finite planet with biophysical limits).
+This iOS app makes direct messaging local businesses easier.
+The app is also a testbed for a neighborhood to get a peek at a market design that doesn't yet exist in their neighborhood (e.g. digital wallets for autonomous checkout , pedicab services. etc ).
+Hopefully this proof of concept provides a more integrated view of how humans might interact with businesses in the future.
+My hope its one that is more sustainable as we live on a finite planet with biophysical limits.

 ## FEATURE LIST